COVID-19 Symptom: Cough

 If your symptoms are bothering you, there are a few things that you can do to feel better:

-• Take a cough suppressant - a possible cough medicine for COVID-19 with a more bothersome dry cough.
-Currently, the best cough medicines that are recommended for a dry cough are codeine linctus, codeine phosphate tablets, or an oral solution of morphine sulfate if the cough is really distressing.
-You should always consult with a healthcare provider before taking any medicine, especially for patients under 18.
+- Take a cough suppressant - a possible cough medicine for COVID-19 with a more bothersome dry cough.
+Currently, the best cough medicines that are recommended for dry cough are codeine linctus, codeine phosphate tablets, or an oral solution of morphine sulfate if the cough is distressing.
+You should always consult a healthcare provider before taking any medicine, especially for patients under 18.

 If you have a wet cough with phlegm, then you may try some additional remedies to improve your symptoms such as: 3

-If your cough persists for more than a few weeks, you should consult your doctor to rule out more serious complications or conditions.
+If your cough persists for over a few weeks, you should consult your doctor to rule out more serious complications or conditions.

 Wrapping up